hnpf/lumina-search/README.md

 ## Changelog

 ### Recent Updates
+- **Fixed Mobile mode detection**: Implemented comprehensive mobile device detection, responsive UI/UX, and moved the mobile section.
+- **Mode detection Info**: Now shows detailed device and browser info for better Mobile Mode Detection!
+- **Fixed search bar**: Fixed the search bar for device scaling.
+- **Cleaned up code and deprecated features**: Removed un-necessary functions and comments.
+- **Revamped Info and Documentation**: Also self-explanatory; rewrote and updated Luminfo and README.
+- **New titles around the engine**: Title bar, about, and some button texts changed.
+- **Moved site to Virex.lol subdomain**: Added Lumina to my personal site!

+### Previous Updates
+- **Removed Quick Actions Widget**: Eliminated the problematic quick actions widget after several bugs and performance issues.
+The feature was causing interface freezes and has been completely removed for a smoother user experience.
 - **Added Full Mobile Mode Support**: Implemented comprehensive mobile device detection, responsive UI/UX, and mobile-optimized features including touch-friendly interfaces, widget management, and developer controls for testing mobile/desktop modes across different devices.
 - **Fixed Settings Panel Visual Issues**: Resolved viewport clipping and pseudo-element rendering problems that were causing the settings panel to be cut off, ensuring full visibility and proper layout on all screen sizes.
 - **Enhanced Mobile Accessibility**: Improved touch interactions, mobile-specific spacing, and responsive design patterns for better usability on mobile devices and accessibility compliance.

-### Previous Updates
-- **Removed Quick Actions Widget**: Eliminated the problematic quick actions widget after several bugs and performance issues.
-The feature was causing interface freezes and has been completely removed for a smoother user experience.

 ---

 *Built with love for the modern web.
 Simple, private, and actually pretty fun to use!*